webksde/ddev-vscode-devcontainer-drupal-template/README.md

  - Use `ddev phpstan path/to/execute` to look for deprecated and 'dirty' code.
  - Use `ddev esfix path/to/sniff` for linting javascript code based on Drupal Coding Standards.
  - Use `ddev xdebug on` to turn on xdebug, then in VSCode go to 'Run and Debug', 'Listen for XDebug' and open your Project in the Browser.
- - Use `ddev import-db --src=path/to/src` to import a database file.
+ - Use `ddev import-db --target-db=db --src=db.sql.gz` to import a database file.
  - Use `ddev rename` to rename your project. !THIS COMMAND IS BUGGY, PLEASE DO NOT USE IT YET!
  - Use `ddev dump-db ddev` to dump your main database tablewise.
  - Use `ddev deploy-db ddev` to import your tablewise dump.